 If the person who died made a will, they may have left wishes regarding their funeral.
-If you would like to speak to a specialist about your options or need to use money from your loved one’s estate to pay for the funeral, please call our cremation team on 020 3966 3935.
+In which case, it may be easier for you to use a funeral director.
+If you would like to speak to a specialist about your options or need to use money from your loved one’s estate to pay for the funeral, please call our cremation team on 020 3695 2090.

 It’s important to tell people about death as soon as you can, including the person’s employer, utility companies, financial organisations, and their mortgage provider or landlord.
 You can also use the government’s Tell Us Once service to notify several government departments at the same time, including the Passport Office, DVLA and HMRC.

 Before you can access the person’s estate and distribute assets to their beneficiaries, you may need to apply for probate.
 If you think you need probate, need help applying for a grant or want to speak to a specialist about your situation, please call our probate team on 020 3695 2090.